How to Set Up a Home Gym You'll Actually Want to Workout in

-Your step-by-step guide to get fit at home on any budget.
+Here, your step-by-step guide to creating a home gym for any space on any budget.

 You don't need a ton of equipment or bulky machines to make your home gym an effective place to exercise.
 In fact, some of the best home workout equipment is actually quite small and inexpensive.